The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

+To build mock galaxy populations to compare to our LFBOT host sample, we sample galaxies from weighted probability density distributions with the same redshifts as the LFBOTs, given by $W \times \rho$($M_*$, SFR$|z)$.
+The ``unweighted" galaxy sample comes from \citet{leja2022}, in which they derived $\rho$($M_*$, SFR$|z)$ for galaxies in the COSMOS-2015 \citep{Laigle2016} and 3D-HST \citep{Skelton2014} surveys.
+All galaxies were modeled with a similar \texttt{Prospector} model as the one used here, making the results comparable to our work.
+We apply weights to this sample with the function:

-We perform the \citet{hm2026} rejection test on LFBOT hosts for 30 weighted distributions from $-15 \leq \log(A/B) \leq -6$, where $A+B=1$.
-We determine a single $p_\textrm{nom}$ for each weighted distribution, using only the median SFRs and $M_*$ of our LFBOT host population.
-In addition, we do the same tests for LGRB, SLSN-I, and SN Ibn host populations as these do not exist in the literature\footnote{For the SN Ibn host population, we employ the same methods as described in \citet{frankenblast}, where they used a weighted distribution with an optical bias to exclude any mock galaxies with optical magnitude $>$23.5 mag (the same bias as their SN host sample).
+where $W_i$ represents the weight on the $i^\textrm{th}$ galaxy in the sample.
+If $A \rightarrow 0$, the solution reduces to a SFR-weighted distribution, and if $B \rightarrow 0$, the solution reduces to a $M_*$-weighted distribution.
+To test a variety of weighted distributions against the LFBOT hosts, spanning very SFR to very $M_*$-weighted galaxy populations, we build 30 mock galaxy populations with $-15 \leq \log(A/B) \leq -6$, where $A+B=1$.
+For each weighted distribution, we draw 32,000 mock galaxies.
+Employing the \citet{hm2026} rejection test, we determine a single $p_\textrm{nom}$ for each weighted distribution, using only the median SFRs and $M_*$ of our LFBOT host population.
+In addition, we do the same tests for LGRB, SLSN-I, and SN Ibn (all at $z<0.5$) host populations as these do not exist in the literature\footnote{For the SN Ibn host population, we employ the same methods as described in \citet{frankenblast}, where they used a weighted distribution with an optical bias to exclude any mock galaxies with optical magnitude $>$23.5 mag (the same bias as their SN host sample).
 We do not use this bias for LFBOTs, LGRBs, and SLSNe as their host populations include galaxies fainter than this limit.}.